RalfPhilipsen/fastapi_scheduler/README.md

 `docker exec scheduler_api bash -c "pytest"`

+## Swagger documentation
+Swagger documentation is automatically generated and available under the /docs endpoint.

 ## Some dependencies to know about

 - fastapi: The framework used to build this API.